May 8, 2024

 Using Puppet for Security in the Cloud

-There are so many pieces of cloud security that Puppet can help support — you don’t have to handle everything manually or on your own.
+With so many pieces of cloud security that Puppet can help support — you don’t have to handle everything manually or on your own.

 Let’s start with patching as an example, one of the strongest ways to stay on top of business-critical security updates.
 Puppet can help automate patching and take one less worry off your IT team’s plate.
 Puppet can also assist with the Principle of Least Privilege and Role-Based Access Control (RBAC) by orchestrating and automating tasks without providing direct access to the cloud systems.